Vegetarian Chimichangas | Black Bean, Cheese and Rice Chimichangas

 Folding the tortilla was a little tricky as I used medium tortillas.
 Once I got around to folding a couple of them, I got a hang of it.

-My little one, who is not a big fan of Mexican food, loved this and asked me to pack for his lunch when school starts.
+My little one, who is not a big fan of Mexican food, loved this and asked me to pack for his lunch when school started.
 Next year my little one starts kindergarten and he will be in school all day.

 I am already dreading what to pack in lunch for him, as he is my picky eater.
 At least for now, I have one dish lined up to pack for lunch.
-I served the chimichanga with salsa and sour cream as it pretty much was a well loaded one by itself.
+I served the chimichanga with salsa and sour cream as it pretty much was a well-loaded one by itself.

 Vegetarian Chimichangas with sour cream and green onions on top